grascii/grascii/docs/similarity.rst

 #####################

-When running a search, regular expressions are generated with alternatives based on the given tokens.
-At a basic level, alternatives include equivalent forms of the same token.
-When uncertainty is greater than 0, similar tokens are also added as alternatives.
+When running a search, regular expressions are generated with alternatives based on the given strokes.
+At a basic level, alternatives include equivalent forms of the same stroke.
+When uncertainty is greater than 0, similar strokes are also added as alternatives.

-The similar tokens are defined by a similarity graph.
-The set of tokens returned as being similar are all those within a distance equal to the uncertainty from the target node when performing a breadth-first-search.
+The similar strokes are defined by a similarity graph.
+The set of strokes returned as being similar are all those within a distance equal to the uncertainty from the target node when performing a breadth-first-search.